department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/uat/uat-conversation-guide.md

 - [ ]  **UAT TASK**: Confirm Learn more about VA debt link is showing only for users who do not have outstanding debt.
 - [ ] **UAT TASK**: Confirm View payment history link is showing in the list of links with icons for users who do not have a recent payment
 - [ ] **UAT TASK**: Confirm links are behaving as expected
 - [ ] **Usability**:  How easy is it for magnification users to use the links?
+Observe if they struggle to find the links on the right column of the page.

+## Copay question - 2 minutes
+Thank you so much!
+That was everything on the page I wanted to try out with you today.
+I have one final question we're looking to get some feedback on for a future feature.
+If you were trying to find information about an outstanding copay, where do you think that would be on this page?

 ## Post-Task Interview - 5 minutes
 Thank you so much!
-That was everything I wanted to try out with you today.
-This has been really helpful for our team.
+That concludes our session for today.
+This has been so helpful for our team.
 Do you have any feedback on what we looked at in this session or questions for me?

 ## Thank-You and Closing - 1 minute
 Well, we really appreciate you taking the time to test these updates today.
 This helps us to make sure everything will work when we launch these updates for all veterans on VA.gov.
 I hope you enjoy the rest of your day!